smarie/python-pytest-cases/docs/index.md

     foo(**inputs)
 ```

+In the above example, the `test_foo` test does not spend time collecting or generating data.
+When it is executed, it receives the required data directly as `inputs`.
+The test case creation instead happens when each `inputs` fixture instance is created by `pytest` - this is done in a separate pytest phase (named "setup"), and therefore is not counted in the test duration.

 Note: you can still use `request` in your fixture's signature if you wish to.

+!!! note "`@pytest_fixture_plus` deprecation if/when `@pytest.fixture` supports `@pytest.mark.parametrize`"
+    The ability for pytest fixtures to support the `@pytest.mark.parametrize` annotation is a feature that clearly belongs to `pytest` scope, and has been [requested already](https://github.com/pytest-dev/pytest/issues/3960).
+It is therefore expected that `@pytest_fixture_plus` will be deprecated in favor of `@pytest_fixture` if/when the `pytest` team decides to add the proposed feature.
+As always, deprecation will happen slowly across versions (at least two minor, or one major version update) so as for users to have the time to update their code bases.

 ## Usage - 'True' test cases